ImeneYAHIAOUI/al-newbank/adr/adr002-collecting-metrics-in-sdk.md

 ## Decision

-We have decided to integrate a metrics collection feature into our payment SDK, which will send these metrics to a centralized Prometheus server.
+We have decided to integrate a metrics collection feature into our  SDK, which will send these metrics to a centralized Prometheus server.
+The SDK  enables the creation of this server .
-We  use Prometheus metric exposition format on a dedicated API endpoint within the SDK.

 ## Considered Alternatives
 * Custom Metric Storage: We considered a custom solution for payment metric storage but acknowledged its potential limitations compared to the robust features of Prometheus.
 While custom solutions offer tailored development, they might lack Prometheus' real-time visualization capabilities.
 Developing additional services for data retrieval and customization might be needed in a custom approach.